Awesome: Video Game Levels A-F

 - GX's Dragon Slope - a course which includes three consecutive long-ass drops, which, if you time it just right, can be taken in one single, epic flight and a top speed of over 3000 kph.

-- Green Hill: Spiral.
+- Green Plant: Spiral.
 A long course with a crapload of twists and turns.
 It's made even better if you're playing on an F-Zero AX cab with a moving seat.

 - Ordeal, a brief but exhilarating ride through a Big Blue crafted out of pure Scenery Porn and touched with Awesome Music.